Icinga/icingaweb2-module-director/doc/70-Import-and-Sync.md

 ![SID modifier](screenshot/director/08_import-and-sync/083_director_import_modifier_sid.png)

-You do not agree with the way Microsoft represents it's version numbers?
+You do not agree with the way Microsoft represents its version numbers?
 Regular expressions are able to fix everything:

 ![Regular expression modifier](screenshot/director/08_import-and-sync/084_director_import_modifier_regex.png)